Fiori-Tracker/fioritracker.github.io/2020/faq.md

 ### 3. Is the Premier support mandatory after certain time period?

-No, Premier support is optional and you can continue using Fiori Tracker as it is, free of charge as long as you want.
+No. Premier support is optional and you can continue using Fiori Tracker as it is, free of charge as long as you want.

+### 4. What are the prerequisites/minimal requirements for installation?

+Minimal requirement is any SAP system with GAP Gateway (software component SAP_GWFND) on SAP NrtWeaver version at least 7.52 ([see details](inst/min.md))